-- i) ENOMEM in the situation that the system has insufficient free memory to satisfy the expansion of the size of the object. - ii) ENOSPC in the situation that the flag M2\PREVENT\MOVE was specified and there is insufficient free space existing after the existing object to satisfy the expansion of the size of the object or the alignment of the existing object is not sufficient to match alignment. - iii) Otherwise, an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <errno.h>). - 5) If the value of reserve is non-zero, the allocator may set aside an additional space of at least (reserve (\size)) bytes after the usable space occupied by the object such that subsequent expansions of the size of the object up to at least reserve bytes will try to not cause the relocation of the storage of the object.
-The value of this parameter is treated as a hint of intended use by the application to the allocator9), so implementations are free to ignore the value of this parameter in some or all situations or configurations.
-If flags contains the flag M2\RESERVE\IS\MULT, the value specified by reserve is multiplied by the value of (\size) before use. - 6) The effects of the batch\alloc1 function shall be equivalent to:
+- i) ENOMEM in the situation that the system has insufficient free memory to satisfy the expansion of the size of the object. - ii) ENOSPC in the situation that the flag M2_PREVENT_MOVE was specified and there is insufficient free space existing after the existing object to satisfy the expansion of the size of the object or the alignment of the existing object is not sufficient to match alignment. - iii) Otherwise, an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <erro.h>). - 5) If the value of reserve is non-zero, the allocator may set aside an additional space of at least (reserve (size)) bytes after the usable space occupied by the object such that subsequent expansions of the size of the object up to at least reserve bytes will try to not cause the relocation of the storage of the object.
+The value of this parameter is treated as a hint of intended use by the application to the allocator10, so implementations are free to ignore the value of this parameter in some or all situations or configurations.
+If flags contains the flag M2_RESERVE_IS_MULT, the value specified by reserve is multiplied by the value of (size) before use. - 6) If the flag M2_BATCH_IS_ALL_ALLOC has been specified in flags, then all members of ptrs[n] shall be zero on entry or else undefined behavior shall result. - 7) If either of the flags M2_BATCH_IS_ALL_REALLOC or M2_BATCH_IS_ALL_FREE has been specified in flags, then all members of ptrs[n] shall be non-zero on entry and shall point at a valid space previously returned by a memory management function or else undefined behavior shall result. - 8) If the flag M2_BATCH_IS_ALL_FREE has been specified in flags, then size shall be NULL or (size) shall be zero or else undefined behavior shall result. - 9) The effects of the batch_alloc1 function shall be equivalent to:

 '''

 void batch_alloc1(int errnos, void ptrs, size_t restrict count,

 size_t restrict size, size_t alignment, size_t reserve, uintmax_t flags)

 {

 size_t n, maxn=count;

 / Note that some implementations use malloc for variable length

+'''

+10)In particular, 8-bit, 16-bit and 32-bit architectures have limited available address space and so implementations may choose to completely ignore the value of this parameter on the basis that observing it may cause free address space to become exhausted before free physical memory.
+In addition, present architectures and operating system designs only show a major benefit when object sizes are relatively large (in the order of a few hundred thousand bytes) so allocators may choose to honor this value only with larger object sizes.

+'''

 arrays: this may induce recursion. /

 struct mallocation5 mdata[maxn], mdataptrs[maxn];

-if(!ptrs && !(ptrs=malloc(maxnsizeof(void ))))
+if(!ptrs && !(ptrs=(void ) calloc(maxn, sizeof(void ))))

 {

 count=0;

 return NULL;

 }

 for(n=0; n<maxn; n++)

 {

 mdataptrs[n]=mdata+n;

 mdata[n].ptr=ptrs[n];

-'''

-&lt;sup>9)In particular, 8-bit, 16-bit and 32-bit architectures have limited available address space and so implementations may choose to completely ignore the value of this parameter on the basis that observing it may cause free address space to become exhausted before free physical memory.
-In addition, present architectures and operating system designs only show a major benefit when object sizes are relatively large (in the order of a few hundred thousand bytes) so allocators may choose to honor this value only with larger object sizes.

-'''

 mdata[n].size=size ? size : 0;

 mdata[n].alignment=alignment;

 mdata[n].reserve=reserve;

 mdata[n].flags=flags;

 }

 batch_alloc5(errnos, mdataptrs, count);

 if(size) size=(size_t)-1;

 for(n=0; n<maxn; n++)

 {

 ptrs[n]=mdata[n].ptr;

 if(size && mdata[n].size<size) size=mdata[n].size;

 }

 return ptrs;

-}

 '''